-There were then a further two days before the unit had marched further again to the rear area and to billets in the village of Mailly-Maillet.
+There were then a further two days before the unit had marched again to the rear and to billets in the village of Mailly-Maillet.

-(Right: The re-constructed village of Mailly-Maillet - the French Monument aux Morts in the foreground - is twinned with the community of Torbay, St. John's East. - photograph from 2009)
+(Right above: The re-constructed village of Mailly-Maillet - the French Monument aux Morts in the foreground - is twinned with the community of Torbay, St. John's East. - photograph from 2009)

-There on July 11-12, a draft of one-hundred twenty-seven reenforcements - a second source cites one-hundred thirty - had reported to duty.
-They had been the first to arrive following the events at Beaumont-Hamel but even with this additional manpower, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion was still to number only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just onequarter of establishment battalion strength.
+There on July 11-12, a draft of one-hundred twenty-seven re-enforcements - a second source cites one-hundred thirty - had reported to duty.
+They had been the first to arrive following the events at Beaumont-Hamel but even with this additional man-power, the Regimental War Diary records that on the 14th of July, 1916, the 1st Battalion was still to number only...11 officers and 260 rifles...after the holocaust of Beaumont-Hamel, just one-quarter of establishment battalion strength.

-And, as seen in an earlier paragraph, Private Baldwin had been one of that first draft arriving from Rouen.
+And, as seen in an earlier paragraph, Private Atwill had been one of that first draft arriving from Rouen.